rahulraogrr/hms/README.md

 4. Room Master       : Rooms must be added for a created floor.
 5. Department Master : Departments must be created for a specific hotel.
 6. Employee Master   : Employees will be working in various departments in a hotel in a particular department.
+7. Inventory Master  : Details of products available in a hotel.

 **HMS Portal**: In this module hotel employees can do the following activities mentioned below.
 1. Login/Logout to the portal